Public Worship: These Times

 Spend your time and energy in training yourself for spiritual fitness.
 Physical exercise has some value, but spiritual exercise is much more important, for it promises a reward in both this life and the next.
 This is true, and everyone should accept it.

-It is surprising what makes us strong: simple tasks anyone can perform, daily disciplines anyone can master, measurable actions anyone can take and fundamental skills anyone can practice For those on Weight Watchers, the essential things are: keeping a food diary, weighing and measuring your portions and going to the meetings—simple things.
+It is surprising what makes us strong: simple tasks anyone can perform, daily disciplines anyone can master, measurable actions anyone can take and fundamental skills anyone can practice For those on Weight Watchers, the essential things are: tracking the daily points, weighing and measuring your portions, and going to the meetings—simple things.
 Do them and all your weight will eventually come off.
 I’ve been trying, off and on, for more than 40 years!
 Simple things can really be a challenge!
 Easy tasks are not so easy.
 Measurable things can lose their proportion and fundamentals easily slip away from the most skillful of us.

 Private Worship makes us strong.